• Skip to primary navigation

 Instructions

 • Roast until golden as shown.
+Brown spots here and there is enough.

 • Transfer to a plate and set aside to cool.

-• Now add a tsp of oil then add onion, red chillies and garlic.
-Saute until golden as shown below.
+• Now add 1 teaspoon of oil then add around 15 small onion, 2 red chilies and 2 garlic.

-• Add tamarind and saute for a minute then switch off
+• Add tamarind and saute for a minute then switch off.

 • Transfer to a plate and set aside.